- Clerk Name: Rob Leonard

-Lucy Hendry QC accepts instructions on behalf of parents, children, intervenors, wider family members and local authorities.
+Lucy Hendry QC accepts instructions on behalf of parents, children, intervenors and wider family members.

 Lucy is known for her formidable cross examination, informed by her ability to analyse lay professional and expert evidence in the most complex and unwieldy of cases.
 She is rigorous in her research, especially with regard to evolving medical and scientific / genetic issues, which tend to be prevalent in her caseload.